 Dose reduction is defined as actual non-zero dose < 90% of the planned dose.

-The number and percentage of patients with at least one dose reduction as well as a breakdown of the number of dose reductions $(1, 2, 3, \ge 4)$ will be summarized.
+The number and percentage of patients with at least one dose reduction as well as a breakdown of the number of dose reductions (1, 2, 3, \geq 4) will be summarized by treatment arm.

-6.5.3.4.
+6.5.3.6.
 Dose delays